 - Vehicle-bird collisions on U.S. roads kill at least 89 million birds a year.

 When bird strikes or other circumstances cause an aviation crash, you can turn to the airplane attorneys at Slack Davis Sanger for your personal injury needs.
 We have a successful litigation record and will get you the reward you deserve.
-Call Slack Davis Sanger today.
+Contact Slack Davis Sanger today.